Chas McCormick Player Props: Astros vs. Angels

 Chas McCormick At The Plate

-- McCormick is hitting .233 with six doubles, four home runs and nine walks.
+- McCormick has seven doubles, five home runs and nine walks while batting .242.

-- In 15.4% of his games this year, he has gone deep, and 4% of his trips to the plate.
+- In 18.5% of his games this season, he has hit a home run, and 4.7% of his trips to the dish.

-- McCormick has picked up an RBI in 30.8% of his games this season, with two or more RBI in 15.4% of his games.
-He has also produced three or more runs in one contest.
+- McCormick has an RBI in nine of 27 games this year, with multiple RBI in five of them.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored at least one run nine times this season (34.6%), including one multi-run game.
+- In 10 of 27 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.